codingMustache/codingMustache/README.md

 ## Joke of the Day

-Did you hear about the kidnapping at school?
-It's ok, he woke up.
+What's the difference between a seal and a sea lion?
+An ion!

 ## Daily Trivia

-What type of sound chip does the Super Nintendo Entertainment System (SNES) have?
- 1. Programmable Sound Generator (PSG)
+What was the first commerically available computer processor?
+ 1. AMD AM386
- 2. FM Synthesizer
+ 2. Intel 4004
- 3. PCM Sampler
+ 3. Intel 486SX
- 4. ADPCM Sampler
+ 4. TMS 1000

 <details>
   <summary>Answer</summary>
-  ADPCM Sampler
+  Intel 4004
 </details>